pal1000/mesa-dist-win/readme.md

 - GLAPI shared library.
 File name: `libglapi.dll`.
 Its presence is required when providing both OpenGL and OpenGL ES support.
 Mesa3D off-screen renderer and all Mesa3D OpenGL and OpenGL ES drivers depend on it when present.
 Since 20.0.2 it's available in both MSVC and MSYS2 Mingw-w64 packages.
 - Gallium OpenGL megadriver.
 File name: `libgallium_wgl.dll`.
 When present it contains all Mesa3D desktop OpenGL drivers instead of `opengl32.dll`.
 It debuted in 21.3.0.
 Mesa3D EGL library and OpenGL ES drivers depend on it when present.
 - Mesa3D WGL runtime.
 File name: `opengl32.dll`.
 This used to contain all Mesa3D desktop OpenGL drivers and OpenGL ES depended on it, but since 21.3.0 it was reduced to only being a loader for gallium OpenGL megadriver, so only programs using Mesa3D desktop OpenGL drivers via per-application deployment depend on it now.
-### Microsoft CLonD3D12 and GLonD3D12 common dependency
+### Microsoft CLonD3D12, GLonD3D12 and D3D12 VA-API common dependency
 - DirectX IL for redistribution.
 File name: `dxil.dll`.
 This Windows SDK binary is installable via [deployment tools](#installation-and-usage) as necessary.
 ### Desktop OpenGL drivers
 - [llvmpipe](https://www.mesa3d.org/llvmpipe.html). llvmpipe is a Desktop OpenGL software renderer intended as fallback when hardware acceleration is not possible.
 It can only handle very light gaming with good performance.
 This is the default Mesa3D desktop OpenGL driver when GLonD3D12 is either unavailable or fails to load.
 It's available for both x86 and x64 as part of Mesa3D Desktop OpenGL bundle `opengl32.dll` or `libgallium_wgl.dll` if the latter is available.
 When it's not the default driver select it by setting environment variable `GALLIUM_DRIVER=llvmpipe`.